TO BE ADVISED

 Clear roles and responsibilities will be defined at this time.
 The company program manager, participants, and invited stakeholders will be identified.
 We will also establish the guardrails for overall involvement and workload requirements.

-Our development work begins with how we build strong customer relationships.
+Our development work begins with how we build strong client relationships.
 We will reveal why and how “worthy intent” will deliver long-term benefits.
 We will incorporate this cornerstone to establish stand-out communication.
-From there, we then leverage to deliver value for ongoing customer satisfaction.
+From there, we then leverage to deliver value for ongoing client satisfaction.

 These are crucial pivot points that will deliver some early results, each a core building block of your sales strategy.
 This process paves a path to adapt your methods, systems, and teams to focus on the evolution you are seeking.